 Since 2016, the CAAT has inspected the annual audited financial records of all Thai airlines and operators.
 This is a positive step as it will ensure that airlines focus on financial management and ensuring that their financial position is sound and stable.
 In addition to access to annual audited financial statements, the audits should also make it easier for lessors and financiers to more effectively assess the creditworthiness of Thai airline lessees.

 The ability to meet lease payment obligations is a significant indication of the financial health of an airline.
 A lessee unable to meet these obligations may also have difficulties in paying for maintenance, landing and navigation charges and crew salaries.
-These issues should raise concerns for the regulator and ensuring that the regulator is focused on these issues is likely to be part of the next ICAO audit.
+These issues should raise concerns for the regulator and ensuring that the regulator is focussed on these issues is likely to be part of the next ICAO audit.

 Prior to the ICAO ‘red flag’, a number of Thai operators experienced financial difficulties, including failing to pay airport landing, navigation and related charges.
 Steps taken by airports to address this left the passengers of these airlines stranded in foreign airports with no assistance from the financially troubled airlines.
 A closer scrutiny of the financial position of Thai airlines and operators should reduce the risk of further such incidents.